ElenaScholz/xView2SiameseUNet/README.md

 # Informations for users

-If you want to assess building damage
+If you want to assess building damage run the jupyter notebook 03_user_main.ipynb.

+Please note that so far this script is not working with the